 The first step to making an inventory is to collect the URLs of all the webpages you want to analyse.
 This process is technically called Link Analysis.

-An efficient way to do this is to use some crawling tool such as Ahrefs ($7 for 7 days trial), Ubersuggest, Screaming Frog (free for up to 500 URLs) or URL Profiler that identify all the URLs on your website and compile them in a CSV file, available for download.
+An efficient way to do this is to use some crawling tool such as Ahrefs ($7 for 7 days trial, free for website owners to analyze their own sites), Ubersuggest, Screaming Frog (free for up to 500 URLs) or URL Profiler that identify all the URLs on your website and compile them in a CSV file, available for download.

 Preparing for Index